John Locke (poet): Early life

 Locke was born in 1847 in Minauns, Callan, County Kilkenny.

 When in school he used to write verses of poetry on slips of paper and went on to have his first of many poems published in 1863 at the age of 16 years.
 He is best remembered in Callan for his poem "The Calm Avonree", where a plaque on the Town Hall building is dedicated to the patriot poet.
 His many poems included "The Old Abbey Well", "The Burial of Sarsfield" and "Twilight on Slievenamon".

 However, his most famous poem was "Dawn on the Irish Coast", written in 1877 and later included in school books by the Irish Christian Brothers whose founder Edmund Rice was also born in Callan.

 This poem under the title of "Morning on the Irish coast" is printed in Volume 5 of Irish Literature edited by Justin McCarthy and published by John D Morris, Philadelphia.
 Under the title "Dawn on the Irish Coast" it is printed in Werner's Readings no. 3, published by E S Werner & Co., New York.

-He had a reputation as a talented hurler in his younger years, and the local Callan GAA hurling team was named the "John Lockes" when federated in 1902.
+He had a reputation as a talented hurler in his younger years, and the local Callan hurling team, John Locke's GAA, was named in his honour when it was federated in 1902.

 Whilst still in his teens, he became involved with the Fenian movement writing articles and poems for the Irish People newspaper critical of British rule in Ireland.
 The paper was suppressed, and Locke was arrested and given a six-month term in Kilkenny jail.

 Upon his release, he spent some time in Manchester, where he helped organise emigrant Irish groups opposed to the Union.
 He then set sail for America, settling in New York and went into full-time journalism.
 His reputation had preceded him to America and soon became friends with a number of its finest journalist and counted among his associates, the scholar-patriot John O'Mahony.
 He continued to write poetry, much of it focusing on the people and places he had left behind in Ireland.